lucaslegamerpro/Open-iMedia-Sync/README.md

 **Open-iMediaSync** est un logiciel gratuit et libre pour Windows qui permet enfin d’exporter simplement les photos de votre iPhone vers votre PC — sans iTunes ni galère.
 ## GO TO RELEASES FOR DOWNLOAD !!!

+Open-iMediaSync is a community-driven project — it’s made to stay free, open, and useful for everyone.
+If you have ideas, want to fix bugs, or improve the design, **fork the repo and make it better** 💙
+Every contribution helps make iPhone photo transfers easier for everyone.
 ---

 ## 🚀 Features / Fonctionnalités